List of Bakugan Battle Brawlers characters: Ren Krawler

 After Sid, Lena, Jesse and Zenet were punished by the Twelve Orders, Ren feels incredibly guilty over what has happened, especially since he has gotten off Scot free each time.
 While he was fighting with Dan, he was surprised to see that Sid is alive and is relieved to hear from him that the others are alive as well.
 Sid saves Ren from Dharak's attack and falls to his death, not before giving Ren his Rubanoid.
 After some serious thought and battling with Dan, Ren decides to turn on Barodius and do something he should have done a long time ago: fight alongside his true friends.
 At first, the Neathians do not accept him, but after battling Fabia, where he lost, Fabia offers him her hand and he goes with the Brawlers.
 He is now one of the Castle Knights.
 After the war is over Ren returns to Gundalia along with his teammates and Nurzak.

 In Mechtanium Surge Ren has become the commander of the Gundalian Forces and is reunited with the Brawlers when they come to help Gundalia fight against Mag Mel.

+Paige

-PaigePaige (known in the Japanese version as Pamela Schwartz (パメラ・シュワルツ, Pamera Shuwarutsu)) is a new character in Bakugan: Mechtanium Surge.
+Paige (known in the Japanese version as Pamela Schwartz (パメラ・シュワルツ, Pamera Shuwarutsu)) is a new character in Bakugan: Mechtanium Surge.
 She is a Gundalian Soldier who was sent to Earth by Princess Fabia of Neathia to help the brawlers deal with the Mechtagan threat.
 She is the new Subterra Brawler of the Battle Brawlers.
 Paige and Boulderon like to charge head first into battle.
 When Paige first met the Brawlers she was unimpressed with the way they acted and couldn't understand why Rafe looked up to them.
 Later though Paige changes her mind and figures out why Rafe looks up to them when Marucho comes up with a plan to win a competition.
 Paige later admits she may have been a bit too hot-headed with her first judgement of Shun and Marucho.
 After Mag Mel's defeat Paige and Boulderon returned to Gundalia.